Skip to navigation Skip to content

 Customers wishing to test their eligibility for YA or Austudy as a student can submit an online claim or an Assisted Customer Claim.

-To ensure continuity between payments, YA or Austudy claims must be lodged within 14 days of the transfer day (or within 13 weeks of date of transfer if the customer suffered a medical condition that was the sole or principal cause of the delay in lodging the claim), to ensure no gap between payments.
+To ensure continuity between payments, YA or Austudy claims must be lodged within 13 weeks of the transfer date to ensure no gap between payments.
 See Assessing and coding a transfer to Austudy or Youth Allowance (YA) student claim from another payment.

 10